bioinfologics/sdg_examples/first_steps.md

 >>> ws.add_paired_reads_datastore("./prds.prds", "PE")
 ```

-`.add_paired_reads_datastore()` attaches the datastore to the workspace and names it `pe` in this case. now the dataset is attached to the workspace.
+`.add_paired_reads_datastore()` attaches the datastore to the workspace and names it `pe` in this case.
+Now the dataset is attached to the workspace.
 The attached datastores can be listed using the .`list_<datatype>_datastores()` method, in this case:

 ```python
 >> ws.list_paired_reads_datastores()
 ('PE',)
 ```

-an alternative way of creating datastores is using the command line interfase, in this case `sdg-datastore`
+an alternative way of creating datastores is using the command line interface, in this case `sdg-datastore`

 ```bash
 $ sdg-datastore make -t paired -o cli-prds.prds -1 ./pe-reads_R1.fastq -2 ./pe-reads_R2.fastq
 ```

-this will create a datastore that can be attached in the same way as  to the ws
+this will create a datastore that can be attached in the same way to the workspace

 ```python
 >>> ws.add_paired_reads_datastore("./cli-prds.prds", "cli-PE")